 With investment allocation, you distribute your assets among the three major asset classes:

 - Cash equivalents

 Because each type of investment reacts differently to market changes, asset allocation may help you manage risk.
 If the value of one drops, others may rise or hold steady to help offset the losses.

 You can also spread your money across various investment options within a particular asset class.
 For example, investing in both large and small companies in the stock market.
 If the value of one drops, others may rise or hold steady to help offset the losses.

 Spreading your wealth out across a variety of investments within each major asset class is known as portfolio diversification.
 You may have some diversification if you own mutual funds, variable annuities and variable life insurance products because they’re often made up of shares of stocks, bonds or cash equivalents.

-Your asset allocation strategy should be consistent with how you like to invest (your investor profile) and how much time you have until you want to reach your goal (your time horizon).
+Your investment strategy should be consistent with how you like to invest (your investor profile).
+It also should be consistent with how much time you have until you want to reach your goal (your time horizon).

-Your age, risk tolerance and other retirement assets determine your investor profile – conservative, moderate or aggressive.
-Your time horizon is how long you expect your assets will remain invested.
+Your age, risk tolerance and other retirement assets determine your investor profile:

-Your investment professional can help you decide how to mix asset classes, based on the amount of risk you're comfortable with and your financial target.
+What investment strategy is right for your situation?
+Your investment professional can help you decide how to mix asset classes based on the amount of risk you're comfortable with, as well as your financial target.